 - Encourage good table manners, but try not to make them an issue or cause tension.
 It's more important to appreciate one another's company and your time together. - Don't let the talk get out of hand and allow family members to criticise each other.
-Keep it light and fun. - Avoid growling at kids or correcting them when they share things during meals.
+Keep it light and fun. - Use the time you have together to connect.
+Talk about your day.
+Ask your kids about school or their friends and their plans for the week or weekend. - Avoid growling at kids or correcting them when they share things during meals.